Ask us to help investigate why you're using more water

 Have an unexplained increase in water use?
 We've helped hundreds of businesses over the years and may be able to help you determine why you're using more water.
 Here are several ways we can help:

 - A water efficiency consultation is an assessment of the facility's water-using equipment and processes.
 Through this free service, we identify potential opportunities to save water.
-Consultations can be done by email or over the phone.
-We have suspended our on-site consultation services due to COVID, but plan to resume when it is safe.

 - We can temporarily attach a flow recorder to your water meter.
 The recorder will track water use 24 hours a day for about seven days.
 Looking at water use at this level of detail can often help us identify water use issues and determine how much water a particular piece of equipment consumes.
 Knowing how much water you're using, and when you're using it, can be a good first step to reducing overall water use.

 - We can put together a water use history for your business.
 Depending on the type of business, we can help determine if your water use is efficient compared to similar businesses.
 We also help determine if you are using more water than you need to for irrigation.

 Upgrading old and in-efficiency water using equipment is one great way to save water at your business.
 We offer several rebates that may help your business:

 We offer a rebate for replacing a water-cooled ice machine with an Energy Star-labeled air-cooled ice machine.
 An ice machine replacement is a great way to save water and money!
 The rebate pays 50 percent of the cost of the new eligible ice machine, up to a maximum of $3,000.

 We offer a rebate of $50 per toilet or urinal for upgrading to high-efficiency WaterSense-labeled toilets and urinals.
 Multifamily and commercial accounts (such as businesses, restaurants, and schools) are eligible for up to 50 rebates per active City of Portland sewer, stormwater, water account.